 We have seen a more efficient and timely electronic distribution of minute entries and information on hearings in the past year.
 The document processing center is key in handling automated distribution as well as folding, stuffing, and mailing of minute entries and notices.
-The imaging center continues to prioritize criminal case filings, minute entries and notices that provide much needed information for defendants and other criminal justice agencies dependent on this information.
-In addition, the imaging center is responsible for back scanning of cases and pre-sentence reports.
-Both units are supported partially (.05 FTE) by Business Strategist as supervision and as problems/questions arise.
 Funding for this project covers \$4,000 for office supplies and for other operating expenses.